njheb/trinketm0-itsym0-itsym4-microbian/readme.txt

 It has just enough work done to get a quick and dirty CDC port running as a microbian device.
 As it is derived from Adafruit-TinyUsb library rather than tinyusb it incorporates C++ and currently pulls in lots of extra code.

 I did my work on AMD64 Ubuntu 18.04.
+This release has been tested with Raspberry pi 4 using pre-installed arm-none-eabi-* tools.
+Please follow toolchain install instructions from https://spivey.oriel.ox.ac.uk/baremetal/Appendix_B:_Software_setup

-Watch out for gpio pin numbering having divorced the code from its arduino variant provided pin configoration info struct.
+Watch out for gpio pin numbering, having divorced the code from it's arduino variant provided pin configoration info struct.
 So far where necessary I have put in adhoc code to vary the port based on pin number where pins are assigned as n=(port*32)+gpio_bit.
 A proper scheme is needed.

-To use:
+To use: (for the combined tree)
 =======

 export ADAFRUIT_BOARD=<BOARD>